14 Obscure Etiquette Rules You Probably Break All the Time

 Here’s another food-related one you’ve probably never known about.
 When you hand someone salt and/or pepper, you should be handing them the other one as well, according to proper etiquette.
 “Salt and pepper are always passed together, just in case someone five seats away wants both,” Grotts says.
 Sure, that may not be the case, but it can’t hurt, can it?
 Here are some more little etiquette rules to follow when dining.

-If you’re at a large enough table where food needs to be passed, you should be passing it to the right, not the left (or counter-clockwise).
+If you’re at a large enough table where food needs to be passed, you should be passing it to the right, not the left, in other words, make sure you’re going counter-clockwise.
 This is another rule that might seem somewhat arbitrary, but Grotts explains it: “People are [generally] right-handed; therefore, we go counter-clockwise.
 That way they hold the plate with their left hand and serve with the right.”
 Of course, this isn’t ideal for left-handed people—and that’s just the start.
 Find out all the things you shouldn’t be doing with your left hand.

 When you’re introducing someone who uses a formal title, use that title in the introduction!
 “It’s poor etiquette to disregard rank in introductions,” Grotts says.
 “If someone has a title—think doctor, U.S. senator, admiral—then use it; they earned it.”
 It might seem old-fashioned, but it’s still good etiquette!
-Find out 50 more little etiquette rules you should always practice.
+Learn more about these etiquette rules that you should always practice.

 Drinking in your own toast

 Guilty of this one?
 Yes, us too.
 All the time.
 But technically, if people are toasting to you, you are not supposed to drink; it’s akin to tooting your own horn, applauding yourself.
 Oh, and while we’re on the topic of toasting etiquette, “one never clinks a glass in a toast—just raise it,” Grotts says.
 Why would this possibly be a rule?
 Well, to prevent the possibility of aggressive clinkers causing glasses to break.
 If you’re willing to assume that risk, go ahead and continue clinking—but it is technically a breach of etiquette.
-Learn about some surprising little-known etiquette rules from around the world.
+Continue to get your etiquette ball rolling, and learn about 16 things you shouldn’t ask hotel staff.

 Talking on your phone in public places